pinalj/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 1.10 ( 09.03.2023) =
+* Tweak - Made the plugin compatible with WooCommerce HPOS feature.
+* Fix - Fixed compatibility issues with Woodmart Theme.
+* Fix - Fixed some bugs with WPML & Polylang string translations.

 = 1.9 (25.05.2022) =
 * Enhancement - Add an order note to the WooCommerce Order once a quote email has been sent.